Ministers meeting signals thaw in China-Australia ties

 On Wednesday, the Australian government said it intends to block a Hong Kong and Chinese consortium's 13 billion Australian dollar ($9 billion) bid to take over an energy infrastructure company because it conflicts with Australia's national interest.

-Earlier, China announced it will invest in redeveloping a Papua New Guinea naval base as concerns mount over increasing Chinese influence in the South Pacific.
+Earlier, Australia announced it will invest in redeveloping a Papua New Guinea naval base as concerns mount over increasing Chinese influence in the South Pacific.

 China has denounced all accusations of interference as prejudiced "Cold War thinking" and alleges that Australia's longstanding military alliance with the U.S. is intended to contain China's growing influence.
 Australia and the U.S. have both challenged China's territorial claims in the South China Sea with flybys and naval sorties.